ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 *Citation: Wilbanks EG, Facciotti MT (2010) Evaluation of Algorithm Performance in ChIP-Seq Peak Detection.
 PLoS ONE 5(7): e11471. https://doi.org/10.1371/journal.pone.0011471*

-This characteristic shape obtained from ChIP-Seq samples are assessed using statistical measures and compared against background (input samples) to confirm whether the site of enrichment is really a potential binding site.
+This characteristic shape obtained from ChIP-Seq samples is assessed using statistical measures and compared against background (input samples) to confirm whether the site of enrichment is really a potential binding site.

 <p> </br> </p>
 <p align="center">